 Data-Driven Storytelling: Present & Future (Panel): Hannah Fairfield, senior graphics editor, New York Times; Jeremy Bowers, news application developer, NPR; Steven King, assistant professor, School of Journalism and Mass Communication, University of North Carolina at Chapel Hill (moderator).

 Teaching Entrepreneurship & Pitch Contest: This session explores strategies for teaching media entrepreneurship and includes a live pitch contest in which J/i conference attendees pitch their business ideas.
-Led by Mark Potts, serial news entrepreneur and founder of Newspeg.
+Moderated by Mark Potts, serial news entrepreneur and founder of Newspeg.
+Panelists include Dan Shanoff, director of audience development at USA TODAY, Amy Eisman, director of Media Entrepreneurship and Interactive Journalism, American University; and Lisa Williams, digital engagement editor, Investigative News Network.

 NOON – LUNCH in Knight Hall